 The global media and entertainment industry is set to grow at a 4.4% CAGR through 2020 to reach just under $2 trillion this year, according to PwC.

 Big data in media and entertainment is not only assisting businesses to gain hidden insights into consumer behavior but is also helping the delivery of personalized content.
-Moreover, it is helping to drive digital transformation and utilize not only accessible data but also current sources of data from both outside and inside the organization.
+Moreover, it is helping to drive digital transformation and utilize not only access data but also current sources of data from both outside and inside the organization.
 Hence, for companies in the media and entertainment industry, big data holds the key to drive profitability.

 Excavate interesting statistics and uncover hidden insights into customer behavior with our big data analytics solutions.